 How Your Site Is Indexed

 Your first goal is to make sure Google can crawl your sites.
 The next step is to get it indexed.
 Indexing is the way search engines store your pages.
-In essence, a search engine stores a rendering of your page like a library stores a book.
+In essence, a search engine stores a rendering of your page like how a library stores a book.

 What Do My Pages Look Like to the Search Engines?

 You can easily see the latest cached version of each page of your site.
-When you check the SERPs, click the drop-down arrow that is by the page’s URL.
+When you check the SERPs, click the drop-down arrow by the page’s URL.
 Then, select the option for cached.
 Popular and established sites tend to be crawled and cached more frequently.
 You can also check out a text-only version of each cached page.

 There are many reasons why an index might remove a page.
 The following are some of the most common reasons.